searchspring/snap/packages/snap-controller/README.md

 ### Installation

 ### Instantiate
-FinderController requires a `FinderControllerConfig` object and `ControllerServices` object
+FinderController requires a `FinderControllerConfig` and `ControllerServices` object

 ```typescript
 import { FinderController } from '@searchspring/snap-controller';